 What do we offer?
-Whether you want knuckle boom certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the knuckle boom training you want in the way you want it and at a price you can afford.
+Whether you want knuckle boom training and certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the knuckle boom training you want in the way you want it and at a price you can afford.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following OSHA standards for knuckle booms:

 In line with OSHA requirements, anyone who operates heavy equipment must receive training prior to operating the machine on their own.
 OSHA requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.